K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: K a hler Solitons and Contact Structures

 \end{proof}

 \begin{lemma} Suppose that

 and the metric can be extended smoothly to $t=0$.
-Then, $(P, \eta, \zeta, \Phi, g^\perp+ \eta\otimes \eta)$ is a Riemannian submersion over a K\"{a}hler-Einstein manifold. \end{lemma} \begin{proof} By the ODE system (\ref{auxiODE}), the set of points corresponding to $t=0$ and $H\rightarrow 0$ corresponds to a level set, called $N$, of a critical value of $f$.
-Since $f$ is monotonic, $N$ is focal variety and also the zero set of the Killing vector field $J(\nabla f)$.
-Due to Kobayashi's \cite{kobay58}, one deduces that $N$ is a totally geodesic submanifold of co-dimension two.
-Let $g_N$ be the induced metric of $g$ on $N$.
+Then, $(P, \eta, \zeta, \Phi, g^\perp+ \eta\otimes \eta)$ is a Riemannian submersion over a K\"{a}hler-Einstein manifold. \end{lemma} \begin{proof} By the ODE system (\ref{auxiODE}), the set of points corresponding to $t=0$ and $H\rightarrow 0$ corresponds to a level set, called $N$, of a critical value of $f$. $N$ is also the zero set of the Killing vector field $J(\nabla f)$ and, thus, by Kobayashi's \cite{kobay58}, is a totally geodesic submanifold of an even codimension with induced metric $g_N$.